• Skip to primary navigation

 I think failure should be celebrated – not avoided or condemned.
 Why?
 Because it means you were brave enough to try.

-I hate when I hear someone who berates an entrepreneur who didn’t “make it” and had to close up shop.
+I hate when I hear someone berate an entrepreneur who didn’t “make it” and had to close up shop.
 AT LEAST SHE TRIED.
 And I promise; she learned a ton in the process.

-The key to success at anything is to never give up.
-To not let your first failure be your last.
+The key to success at anything is never to give up.
+Do not let your first failure be your last.
 Because failure is the secret sauce to self-improvement.

 And self-improvement is the main ingredient to living a happy, fulfilling, and resilient life.